Qi Baishi: Settling down

 After all of his travels, Qi built a house and settled down.
 He began reading and writing poetry and painting some of the mountains he saw while traveling.
 These paintings became a series of fifty landscape pictures known as “Chieh-shan t’u-chuan.”
-Later, poems and postscripts by artists that Qi knew were printed onto the paintings (Boorman & Howard p.
-302-304).
+Later, poems and postscripts by artists that Qi knew were printed onto the paintings.
 One of Qi's earlier series of works called “The Carp” was recognized and praised for its simple style - it contained no excess of decorations or writings.
 His noticeable talent with wood-carving was also highly praised, as was his ability to express his personal influence through his work.
 It was not until his mid-fifties that Qi was considered a mature painter.
 By then, his lines were sharper and his subject matter had changed from wildlife to botany.
-As said by Wang Chao-Wen, “he based his work on reality while experimenting ceaselessly in new ways of expression, to integrate truth and beauty, create something yet unimagined by other artists, and achieve his own unique style, on that should not be artificial” (p.
-127).
+As said by Wang Chao-Wen, “he based his work on reality while experimenting ceaselessly in new ways of expression, to integrate truth and beauty, create something yet unimagined by other artists, and achieve his own unique style, on that should not be artificial”.